Today’s post is all about anchor text.

 Start by Googling the topic or keyword that you’re wanting to rank 🔎

 For this example, I’ll be using the keyword ‘best dog toys for teething’.

 Find a site that’s in the same niche that’s similar in relevance – but, has more page links.

 So, this site here has 40 links.
 This is going to be my benchmark for comparison.

-I’ll start by looking at this site from a website-level and a page-level.
+I’ll start by looking at this site from a website level and a page level.
 If the domain authority and relevance are similar to my site, I might want to start by building 45 links to that page to beat it.
-Remember, that’s not as simple as I make it sound, and there’s a lot of factors at play here.
+Remember, that’s not as simple as I make it sound, and there are a lot of factors at play here.

 Let’s imagine three-similar scenarios to explain this example fully.